Sale Results at Auction

 531 Reynolds tubing and the components made of light weight alloys.

-The parallelogram derailleur was introduced in 1937, the Simplex cable shifting derailleur in 1938, the first modern derailleurm - the Campagnolo Gran Sport - in 1949 and the Suntour slant-parallelogram rear derailleur in 1964 and the Shimano Index shifting arrived in 1985.
+The parallelogram derailleur was introduced in 1937, the Simplex cable shifting derailleur in 1938, the first modern derailleurm - the Campagnolo Gran Sport - in 1949, the Suntour slant-parallelogram rear derailleur in 1964 and the Shimano Index shifting arrived in 1985.

 The post war years was a boon time for bicycles.
 People couldn't afford cars.
-Many commuter bicycles doubled up as time trial and racing machines with a change of wheels and stripped of mudguards.
-Every town had a wheelers club and meetings of the CTC (Cyclist Touring Club) of which I am a life time member.
+Many commuter bicycles doubled up as time trial and racing machines with a change of wheels and stripped off mudguards.
+Every town had a wheelers club and meetings of the CTC (Cyclist Touring Club); of which I am a life time member.

 After the second world war Horace and Eddie Bates established a number of bicycle shops in the East end of London.
 In 1947 Eddie Bates split up from the Bates Brothers and took over the shop at 589-591 Barking Road under the name E.G. Bates.
 The shop was later run by his sons and remained in business until 2002.

 In 1981 I was living in Manor Park, just north of East Ham station, when my Holdsworthy Mistral bicycle was stolen from out side the public library.
 I had in fact two Mistral bicycles but the second frame took a very long time to be completed and when eventually I got it the geometry was not right.
 Putney was also much too far away to have to make frequent visits too.
 So I turned to my local bicycle shop E.G Bates of Flanders House, 589-591 Barking Road, Plaistow, London E13 9EZ.